Handling Tbis After Auto Accidents In Boston, Massachusetts

 WHEN ACCIDENTS HAPPEN, WHAT STEPS SHOULD YOU TAKE?

 Your attorney must have experience handling TBI claims.
 A lawyer who does not understand the extent of your difficulties may suggest settling for less than you deserve and need.
-Here is what you will need to do if you are involved in a traffic accident in Massachusetts:
+Here is what you will need to do if you are involved in a traffic accident in Boston, Massachusetts:

 - Summon medical help and call the police.
 Ask the officers how you will be able to obtain a copy of the written accident report and when it will be available.